anonyms/pretty-github/README.md

 ### Usage

 1. Copy this repo
-2. Establish and copy the right GitHub token, prefrably with limited premissions, and only for the new repo
+2. Establish and copy the right GitHub token, prefrably with limited premissions, and only for the new repo.
+(GitHub Settings -> Developer setting (bottom of the page) -> Personal access tokens -> Fine grained tokens (Not a 100% sure how to tune, I allowed for everythin))
 3. Build and launch with docker (see below) - enter the necessary parameters during launch.
 4. Add more patterns if you want - I recommend pasting the code into an AI chatbot, and asking it for more patterns